 The world and all the beautiful things within.
 We live in such an amazing place and I absolute love exploring all it has to offer.
 I have been lucky enough to have opportunities to travel here and abroad, and know that I will forever keep creating these opportunities.
 Experiencing different places, cultures and ways of life is such a life shaping thing.

 Why did you decide to work in the health industry?

 Before I started behind the desk I was a member of Redhead Wellness Sanctuary, so when the opportunity arose I couldn’t help myself.
-The sanctuary has aided my self growth, discovering a love for yoga and movement.
+The Sanctuary has aided my self growth, discovering a love for yoga and movement.
 Walking through the wellness doors, I don’t dread going to work as I know my day will be filled with goodness !

 What has been the biggest challenge you’ve overcome in your life?

 2018 was a rollercoaster, maybe one of the most challenging years yet.
-A few huddles have been in my way, but shifting focus to the positives allows me to see all the good things the past year has brought me.
+A few hurdles have been in my way, but shifting focus to the positives allows me to see all the good things the past year has brought me.
 I finished school, finally became an adult (not all it’s cracked up to be hey, paying bills sucks!) and made some amazing new friends.